 For Terms & Conditions and insurance recommendations, please click here »

-Personal Items and Weather Conditions/ Venice Photo Tour
+Personal Items, Camera Equipment, and Weather Conditions/ Venice Photo Tour

-The average temperature for this time of year: is 68º F but it can get very hot and humid.
+The temperature range for this time of year: is 68º F but it can get very hot and humid.

 Average monthly rainfall for this time of year: 2.5 ”